orthodoxy

 - orthodoxy's Commons category is recorded as Orthodox[4].

-- orthodoxy's opposite of is recorded as heresy[5].
+- orthodoxy is the opposite of heresy[5].

 - orthodoxy's described by source is recorded as Meyers Konversations-Lexikon, 4th edition (1885–1890)[6].